lucascardosobarbeiro/HMW_SERVER_BR-LATAM-/README.md

 4. Download and extract HorizonMW server files into your game root directory (`<GAME_ROOT>`).

 ---
+## After finish this steps, you will proceed
 ## 📑 Import Windows Automation Tasks

 On the VM, open **Task Scheduler → Import Task…** and import these XMLs in order: